 Check and Clear Drains

-Your HVAC system’s drainage plays a crucial role, especially during heavy rains.
-Ensure all drains are clear of debris to prevent backups and water damage.
-This is particularly important for systems located in basements or lower levels of your home, where flooding could occur.
+Storms can overwhelm your HVAC’s drainage system.
+Ensure all drains are clear to avoid backups and water damage—especially important for systems located in basements or lower levels.

 Post-Storm Inspection